-The average American eats 150 pounds in sugar every year.
+The average American eats 150 pounds of sugar every year.
 It has so many codenames that it can be hard to tell which foods have it.
-There are 61 different names for sugar that are all hidden inside of the foods that we’re eating every day.
+There are 61 different names for sugar that are all hidden inside the foods that we’re eating every day.

 You can find the entire list in my book so you can know how to avoid them.

 There is a growing body of evidence linking sugar to several chronic diseases.
 These include conditions such as:

 - Excess Weight

 - Lower Energy

 - Increased Rates of Heart Disease

 - High Cholesterol